-5.2 Set #2, Permitting
+5.2 Step #2, Permitting

 The next step is to evaluate for any portions (i.e., sources) of the proposed action that will be covered under a permit.
-Permitting requirements are not officially part of the NEPA assessment because a NEPA assessment is about evaluating the impact of a proposed action on the environment, and not an assessment of the potential regulatory impacts on the proponent of the action.
-However, for General Conformity Evaluations permitting may play an important role and it is good planning practice to evaluate air permitting requirements during an EIAP assessment.
+Permitting requirements (whether or no an emission source must be permitted) are not officially part of the NEPA assessment because a NEPA assessment is about evaluating the impact of a proposed action on the environment, and not an assessment of the potential regulatory impacts on the proponent for implementing the action.
+However, for General Conformity Evaluations (and extrapolating to NEPA assessments), permitting may play an important role and it is good planning practice to evaluate air permitting requirements during an EIAP assessment.

 For General Conformity, 40 CFR 93.153 (c-d) provides a regulatory exemption for portions of an action that are or will be permitted.
 Generally, the permitting requirements will address any adverse impacts for all sources covered under a permit; therefore, further evaluation generally isn't required under General Conformity and permitted emission sources shall not be included in a General Conformity analysis.
+Given General Conformity only applies when a proposed action will occur within a nonattainment or maintenance area for any given NAAQS, any regulatory exemption from General Conformity is effectively a worst-case exemption for air quality NEPA.
+Consequently, the exemption for portions of an action that are or will be permitted can also be applied to NEPA assessments.

-However, the specific permitting and affected sources should be documented as part of the air quality EIAP assessment.
-Upon evaluating all portions of an action for permit requirements and sources are removed from the air quality EIAP assessment for General Conformity, the proposed action must be reassessed with ACAM removing all permitted (or will be permitted) sources from the analysis.
-If the ACAM reevaluation shows the applicable significance criteria, no further assessment is needed.
+Upon evaluating all portions of an action for permit requirements and permitted (or will be permitted) sources are removed from the air quality EIAP assessment, the proposed action must be reassessed in ACAM with all permitted (or will be permitted) sources removed from the analysis.
+If the ACAM reevaluation shows the proposed action is below applicable significance criteria, no further assessment is needed.